Why Was Sushma Losing Her Voice? A Terrifying Medical Mystery

-At first doctors thought Sushma's weak voice was caused by allergies or an infection.
-But the true diagnosis was something much more rare—and far more dangerous.
+Doctors initially thought her weak voice was caused by allergies or an infection, but tests revealed something much more rare—and far more dangerous.

 What’s Wrong With Me?